Cyborgscode/Personal-Voice-Assistent/README.md

 Hi,

 "What is PVA" you may ask.
-PVA is an Open Source Voice Assistent for Linux/Unix, which runs 100% lokal if you install it.
+PVA is an Open Source Voice Assistent for Linux/Unix, which runs 100% local if you install it.
 As it's java and python based, you will find a lot of people who can supply code or do code audits and improvements.

 PVA listens to a Keyword, which you can redefine on the fly if needed.